ionic-team/ionic-docs/src/docs-content/theming/theming-with-css.md

 --ion-text-color-step-950: #f2f2f2;
 --ion-text-color-step-1000: #ffffff;
 ```
-Generally color steps are a mirror image of eachother.
-For example `--ion-text-color-step-750` will equal `ion-background-color-step-250`.
-However steps are provided for both background and text colors to allow designers to customize a specific step if need be.
-For example maybe a design calls for `ion-text-color-step-250` to be `pink` instead of the normal progression.
+Generally, color steps are a mirror image of each other.
+For example, `--ion-text-color-step-750` will equal `ion-background-color-step-250`.
+However, steps are provided for both background and text colors to allow designers to customize a specific step, if need be.
+For example, maybe a design calls for `ion-text-color-step-250` to be `pink` instead of the normal progression.

 ### The Color Map
 The Color Map is a collection of abstract colors used throughout components.
 Colors in this collection are also given a CSS class to make them easy to apply to components.

-For example to apply the primary color to a component one can simply set the component color property to primary.
+For example, to apply the primary color to a component, one can simply set the component color property to primary.

 ```html
 <ion-button color="primary">Primary</ion-button>
 ```

-The following is a list of all the top level colors in the color map.
+The following is a list of all the top level colors in the color map:

 ```css
 --ion-color-primary